 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Your condition will be monitored carefully while you are receiving this medicine.
-Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.
-You may need blood work done while you are taking this medicine.
+Your condition will be monitored carefully while you are receiving this medication.
+Tell your care team if your symptoms do not start to get better or if they get worse.
+You may need blood work while taking this medication.

 You will be tested for tuberculosis (TB) before you start this medication.
 If your care team prescribed any medication for TB, you should start taking it before starting this medication.
 Make sure to finish the full course of TB medication.